marybarbiebarrion/FitCheckApp/README.md

 4. To add your section, **make an app.** This means there should only be 5 apps in total.

+## RUNNING THE SERVER

+1. If on a fresh install, run the fitcheck-setup.sql in postgres using the command:

+        /i fitcheck-setup.sql

+    Note that this **deletes** the database and all data inside it.
+This is also configured such that the postgres user is just named "postgres", so make the necessary changes both in the file and in settings.py.

+2. Make migrations for **each app.**

+        python manage.py makemigrations UserProfile
+        python manage.py makemigrations FoodAnalysis
+        python manage.py makemigrations FitnessPlanning
+        python manage.py makemigrations NutritionGuidance
+        python manage.py makemigrations [wellnesstracker]
+    Doing only makemigrations outputs no changes detected, and even I'm unsure why.
+You can run a normal makemigrations afterwards just to be sure.

+3. Migrate, then run the fitcheck-populate.sql file inside postgres.

+        python manage.py migrate
+        [IN POSTGRES]
+        /i fitcheck-populate.sql
+    [NOTE: fitcheck-populate.sql doesn't have anything yet, so skip this for now.]
+4. Run the server.

+        python manage.py runserver

 Additional resources:
 [Complete Tutorial: Set-up PostgreSQL Database with Django Application](https://medium.com/django-unleashed/complete-tutorial-set-up-postgresql-database-with-django-application-d9e789ffa384)